wortell/AZSentinel/docs/Get-AzSentinelHuntingRule.md

 Get-AzSentinelHuntingRule -WorkspaceName "" -RuleName "",""
 ```

-In this example you can get configuration of multiple Huntinh rules
+In this example you can get configuration of multiple Hunting rules

 ### EXAMPLE 2
 ```